Curling at the 2022 Winter Olympics – Mixed doubles tournament

 The mixed doubles curling tournament of the 2022 Winter Olympics was held at the Beijing National Aquatics Center from 2 to 8 February 2022.
 Ten nations competed in a round robin preliminary round, and the top four nations at the conclusion of the round robin (Norway, Italy, Great Britain, and Sweden) qualified for the medal round.
 This was the second time mixed doubles was held at the Winter Olympics.
+Italy defeated Norway in the final to claim the gold medal.
+Sweden won the bronze medal play-off against Great Britain.

 Qualification

 The top seven nations at the 2021 World Mixed Doubles Curling Championship qualified along with hosts China.
 The final two teams qualified through the 2021 Olympic Qualification Event.